AronBensimhon/Funds-_ML/README.md

 ## Dataset

+## Dataset

-The dataset used in this project is from [Data.gov.il](https://info.data.gov.il/home/).
+The dataset used in this project is from the [Gemelnet Dataset](https://data.gov.il/dataset/gemelnet/resource/a30dcbea-a1d2-482c-ae29-8f781f5025fb) on [Data.gov.il](https://info.data.gov.il/home).
 It includes features related to financial fund performance, such as management fees, yields, and asset sizes.
-For privacy and licensing reasons, the dataset is not provided in this repository.

 ## Results and Outputs